While the benefits of NATE certification are extensive, the steps to take to achieve NATE-certification are easy.

 2. Prepare to Take Your NATE Exams

 There are no educational or work experience requirements, yet NATE strongly recommends you have some formal training provided by an employer, a technical school or other educational institution before taking relevant NATE exams.
-We suggest:

 - One year of experience for installation technician tests